Ahtahkakoop: Treaty 6

 On August 15, 1876, Ahtahkakoop, along with various other chiefs and officials met at Fort Carlton.
 On August 18, negotiations began and by August 23 Treaty Six had been signed first by Mistawasis, followed by Ahtahkakoop and 11 other chiefs, overseen by Lieutenant-Governor Alexander Morris.
+Representing the Wāskahikaniwiyiniwak (House Cree), Ahtahkakoop and his four headmen: Sah-Sah-Koo-Moos (Adherer), Benjamin (Thigh), Mee-Now-Ah-Chahk-Way (Good Spirit), and Kee-Sik-Ow-Asis (Sky Child) signed in agreement with the presented treaty terms.
 Each chief was presented with a medal and flag, and as head chiefs Ahtahkakoop and Mistawasis were presented with the chief's government uniform which included a gold-trimmed scarlet coat, a felt top hat, pants, a shirt, and a handkerchief.
 They were told that by accepting this uniform they became representatives on the kingdom and the Queen.

 Ahtahkakoop, aware of the many changes that were taking place in the world around him (especially with the decline of the buffalo and increase of settler populations), saw the need to learn and embrace a new way of life.
 Ahtahkakoop was concerned not only for his own people, but all future generations to come, and so he saw the signing of the treaty and upholding of treaty terms as vital in the success of his people.
 Some other chiefs were not so quick to seek help from the government.
 Chiefs Poundmaker, Badger, and Young Chipewyan spoke out against signing the treaty and the dividing of land that would come along with it.
 However, after hearing speeches from Ahtahkakoop and Mistawasis were swayed by their opinions on why the treaty was important for the success of their people.